-- 7. Writing to any Flash register other than FCMD after writing a word to the Flash address space. - 8.
-Writing a second command to the FCMD register before executing the previously written command. - 9.
+- 8. Writing a second command to the FCMD register before executing the previously written command. - 9.
 Writing an invalid user command to the FCMD register in user mode. - 10.
 Writing to any Flash register other than FSTAT (to clear CBEIF) after writing to the command register, FCMD. - 11.
 The part enters STOP mode and a program or erase command is in progress.
 The command is aborted and any pending command is killed. - 12.
-When security is enabled, a command other than Mass-Erase or Erase-Verify originating from a non-secure memory or from the Background Debug Mode is written to FCMD. - 13.
+When security is enabled, a command other than Mass-Erase originating from a non-secure memory or from the Background Debug Mode is written to FCMD. - 13.
 A "0" is written to the CBEIF bit in the FSTAT register.